FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_branch/make-branch.rst

 What are branches and why do we need them?
 ------------------------------------------

-Branches are a way of creating separate versions of a given codebase.
-This is useful in our case for maintaining a clean and stable version of FTC Docs while also allowing for new features to be developed without affecting the main branch.
-What this means is that your fork of the repository will have a copy of the main branch, which you should keep as a copy of main branch on the main repository.
-Off of that branch you will want to create a new branch for each new feature or bug fix that you want to work on.
-Each branch will start off as a copy of your main branch, but you can make changes to it without affecting the main branch.
-While it is possible to make changes to the main branch, it is not recommended as it can prevent you from being able to work on multiple features at once.
-You should have one branch for every Pull Request that you want to submit.
+Branches can be thought of as parallel versions of a project.
+This is useful for deveopment because it allows you to work on a feature or bug fix in an isolated environment without affecting the main project.
+Once you've made the changes you want to make, you can merge your branch back into the main branch to publish your changes.
+In the case of the FTC Docs, the main branch of your fork should always be a copy of the main branch of the main repository which serves as a reference point to create new branches from.
+After we are satisfied with the changes we've made in our branch, we will create a Pull Request to merge our changes back into the main branch of the :term:`Main Repository <Main Repository>`.
+After the Pull Request is approved, the changes will be merged into the main branch of the Main Repository and will be published to the FTC Docs website.
+After the changes are merged, we will use the process described in the :doc:`/contrib/tutorials/update_fork/update-fork`

 On the ``< > Code`` tab, we can see the Branch information below: